dhorsley/za/docs/handbook/handbook_1.2.1.md

 ## Who this book is for

 The intended readership is **Linux system administrators**, from novice to expert.
-Existing programmers should also be able to use this book as a reliable syntax + behaviour reference.
+Existing programmers should also be able to use this book as a reliable syntax and behaviour reference.

-## Conventions used

-- Keywords are shown in lowercase.
-- Examples use real Za syntax from the interpreter and example corpus.

 ## Version coverage